adampresley/adamgokit/rendering/README.md

 The basic requirements of configuring the Go template renderer are:

 - Template directory - The directory where Go template files live
+- Layout directory - The subdirectory (under template directory) where layouts live
 - Template extension - The extension for Go template files
 - Template filesystem - A filesystem reference for Go template files